jade-hpc-gpu/jade-hpc-gpu.github.io/casestudies.md

 Predicting autism spectrum phenotypes from neonatal brain connectivity: The goal of this project is to improve our understanding of brain development and outcome in babies at risk of autism spectrum disorders (ASD) by: <br>
 1.Training machine learning algorithms in adult populations to classify ASD from controls <br>
 2.Transferring techniques to state-of-the-art neonatal acquisitions <br>
-3. Interpreting algorithms to find altered connectivity patterns associated with outcome <br>
+3.Interpreting algorithms to find altered connectivity patterns associated with outcome <br>
 More information [here.](https://gtr.ukri.org/projects?ref=studentship-2269804)

 In this project we aim to provide better understanding and improve the current methods in diagnosis and prognosis of Tuberculous meningitis, leveraging state-of-the art method and MR imaging data.